chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 $ git clone https://github.com/johnny_appleseed/intro_to_sprinting_codeless_project.git
 ```

-The `clone` command creates a folder, which should be full of project files. `git` will automatically set up a link to a repository and will give it the default name: `origin` as a **remote** repository.
+The `clone` command creates a folder, which should be full of project files.
+Git will automatically set up a link to a repository and will give it the default name: `origin` as a **remote** repository.
 In this case, it will point to **your** GitHub fork of the repository.

 If you are curious, and want to confirm the link and the name of the remote repository, you can use the `git remote -v` command: